 Avoid high-fructose drinks and foods

-Fructose, the sugar in many fruits, cannot be directly used for energy and thus has to be converted into glucose by the liver.
+Fructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey…., the sugar in many fruits, cannot be directly used for energy and thus has to be converted into glucose by the liver.
 This process creates uric acid, which then promotes gout.2